 The authors suggested a probable genetic condition with autosomal recessive inheritance.
 In the literature, they identified 9 previously reported, possibly similar cases of unclassified leukodystrophy with calcifications.
-However, none of them had CT scan, and information on CSF was insufficient in these patients as well as in another possibly affected family reported by Babbitt and colleagues in 1969 (Babbitt et al 1969).
+However, none of them had CT scan, and information on CSF was insufficient.
 Following the publication by Aicardi and Goutieres, and prior to the finding of its associated gene defects, similar cases were reported (Troost et al 1984; Tolmie et al 1995; Kato et al 1998; Ostergaard et al 1999; Lanzi et al 2002; Lanzi et al 2005; Rasmussen et al 2005).

 Barth and colleagues reported widespread cerebral microangiopathy and infarctions in an autopsied case (Barth et al 1999).
 This finding was confirmed by Rasmussen and associates (Rasmussen et al 2005).